stgl/scarplet/paper/paper.md

 # Summary

 Detection and analysis of landforms is a major problem in geoscience, including identifying and measuring the relative ages of earthquake fault scarps.
-Diffusion equation methods have been used to relatively date a wide range of landforms, including scarps (@hanks2000, @hilley2010), terraces (@avouac1993), and impact craters (@fassett2014).
+Inverse methods using the diffusion equation have been applied to relatively date a wide range of landforms, including scarps (@hanks2000, @hilley2010), terraces (@avouac1993), and impact craters (@fassett2014).
 Size (height) and relative age estimates from these techniques provide important contraints where instrumental or historic data